 I mentioned working or moving in all planes of movement.
 This is one particular advantage the Pilates reformer has over traditional gym equipment.
 Most pieces of gym equipment allow for a very limited number of exercises often times only in one plane of movement.
 In other words, you can move your arms up and down or out and in, but most pieces of gym equipment won’t allow you to do both—and they definitely won’t allow you to move your arms or legs in a circular motion or what is referred to as circumduction.
 Moving and working the body in all three planes of movement in all ranges of movement is essential for optimal movement mechanics.
 This translates to greater agility, better balance, and enhanced neuromuscular coordination.

 The list goes on and on about how advantageous the Pilates reformer is.
 Ultimately, the Pilates reformer is the one-stop piece of equipment for all your workout needs related to building functional strength and flexibility.
-So, whether your continuing to understand or just starting to explore all that the reformer has to offer, we hope you join us for reformer classes (or more reformer classes) at MPS or Central Core!
+So, whether your continuing to understand or just starting to explore all that the reformer has to offer, we hope you join us for reformer classes (or more reformer classes) at MPS, Central Core, or virtually!